Robinsons Department Stores Online: Closure of physical stores

 Robinsons exited Singapore and Malaysia in 2020 due to the COVID-19 pandemic.
 In August that year, Robinsons announced the closure of its Jurong East Mall outlet, followed by their main outlets at The Heeren and Raffles City on 30 October, ending its 162-year history and joining the list of closures in the city-state, such as Topshop, Hotwind and Esprit Holdings.

 The store had been put under a creditors' voluntary winding-up; affected staff were either redeployed to other stores within the Al-Futtaim Group or offered reemployment assistance.

-Robinsons also shuttered its only two stores in Malaysia at the KLCC and Mid Valley City, both in Kuala Lumpur, in November and December 2020, ending its near-century presence in Malaysia from 1928 to 2020.
+Robinsons also shuttered its two stores in Malaysia at the KLCC and Mid Valley City, both in Kuala Lumpur, in November and December 2020, ending its near-century presence in Malaysia from 1928 to 2020.
 The former store space in Mid Valley City has since been replaced by a pop-up Isetan store.

 Robinsons The Heeren was closed on 16 December 2020, and the Marks & Spencer Raffles City outlet was closed on 31 December 2020 as the lease was under Robinsons.
 The Raffles City outlet closed on 9 January 2021 with all stocks sold.

 The brand however lived on in Dubai, United Arab Emirates, with an outlet at Dubai Festival City mall before its closure on 28 March 2021.